-Now, we’re excited to offer Kosmos to anyone who wants to try it out on temboo.com.
-This post is designed to be a resource for anyone who is interested in learning more about Kosmos and our free trial for the product as well.
-If you still have any questions after looking through this post, please feel free to reach out to our team at firstname.lastname@example.org.
+This post is designed to be a resource for anyone who is interested in learning more about Kosmos, Temboo’s no-code solution for environmental engagement.
+If you still have any questions after looking through this post, please feel free to reach out to our team at email@example.com.

 What is Kosmos?

-We designed Kosmos with you, the people using the product, in mind which means that you can quickly setup and deploy applications – no coding required.
+We designed Kosmos with you, the people using the product, in mind which means that you can quickly setup and deploy environmental sensing projects – no coding required.

 How Does Kosmos Work?

-The Kosmos IoT System works by taking sensor data from your physical environment and relaying that information to a gateway device where it is stored until it is uploaded to the Kosmos Cloud.
+Kosmos works by taking environmental sensor data from your physical environment and relaying that information to a gateway device where it is stored until it is uploaded to the Kosmos Cloud.

-You’ll need to make some choices ahead of time as to how you will be powering your IoT System, what kind of hardware you’d like to use, and how you’ll be connecting your hardware to the internet.
+You’ll need to make some choices ahead of time as to how you will be powering your project, what kind of hardware you’d like to use, and how you’ll be connecting your hardware to the internet.

 - No coding or software engineering required by you